-Looking at the map of the world, our eyes are usually drawn to the big splotches of color.
+Looking at a map of the world, our eyes are usually drawn to the big splotches of color.
 For example, Russia is the largest country in the world.
-At 5,600 miles across, it stretches almost halfway around the Northern Hemisphere and includes 11 time zones.
+At 5,600 miles across, it stretches almost halfway around the Northern Hemisphere and includes 11 time zones!
 It has a total area of 6,601,665 square miles, which is about 11% of the Earth’s land area.
-That’s a huge contrast with the smallest country in the world, Vatican City, which is located entirely within the city of Rome.
+That hugely contrasts with the smallest country in the world, Vatican City, which is located entirely within the city of Rome.
 It’s just a half-mile across – the length of 10 city blocks, which you could walk in about 10 minutes!
-In this article, we’ll discover some of the smallest countries in the world, so small, you won’t even be able to see most of them on a world map.
+In this article, we’ll discover some of the smallest countries in the world.
+Some are so small, you can’t even see them on a world map.
 Let’s go!

 1. Vatican City (0.17 sq. mi.)